$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 A volunteer at a cat shelter

 Medical issues that cause pain may be the cause of your cat’s inappropriate urination.
-If the cat associates the litter box with pain, they won’t want to go in there and will go elsewhere.
+If the cat associates the litter box with pain, they won’t want to pee in there and will pee elsewhere.
 Quite often this will be the case when the cat pees just outside the litter box.

 Start by taking your cat to the family veterinarian.

-I have given a possible solution for all of the issues listed but it is a trial and error approach as the number of variables is huge.
+I have given a possible solution for all of the issues listed below.
+It is a trial and error approach as the number of variables is huge.
+Sometimes a physical reason for peeing outside the litter box may be a behavioural problem.

-The best option for a new litter box is one that is big and open.
-Put the new box in the place where the cat is peeing.
-Each day, move the box a little until it is where you want it to be.
+Put the new litter box in the place where the cat is peeing.
+Each day, move the box a little, until it is where you want it to be.

-Along with this method is the need to thoroughly clean the area where the cat is peeing to get rid of the urine smell.
+Now you need to thoroughly clean the area where the cat was peeing to get rid of the urine smell.
 An enzymatic cleaner is a good way to do this.
 There is more information here about cleaning cat urine and getting rid of the smell.

 A black light can also help to identify cat or dog pee locations if needed, as shown in the image below.